Rootes Group

-The Rootes Group or Rootes Motors Limited was a British automobile manufacturer and, separately, a major motor distributors and dealers business.
-Run from London's West End, the manufacturer was based in the Midlands and the distribution and dealers business in the south of England.
-In the decade beginning 1928 the Rootes brothers, William and Reginald, made prosperous by their very successful distribution and servicing business, were keen to enter manufacturing for closer control of the products they were selling.
-One brother has been termed the power unit, the other the steering and braking system.
+The Rootes Group was a British automobile manufacturer and, separately, a major motor distributors and dealers business.
+From headquarters in the West End of London, the manufacturer was based in the Midlands and the distribution and dealers business in the south of England.

-With the financial support of Prudential Assurance, the two brothers bought some well-known British motor manufacturers, including Hillman, Humber, Singer, Sunbeam, Talbot, Commer and Karrier, controlling them through their parent, Rootes' 60-per-cent-owned subsidiary, Humber Limited.

-At its height in 1960, Rootes had manufacturing plants in the Midlands at Coventry and Birmingham, in southern England at Acton, Luton and Dunstable, and a brand-new plant in the west of Scotland at Linwood.
-From its offices in Devonshire House, Piccadilly, in London it controlled exports and international distribution for Rootes and other motor manufacturers and its own local distribution and service operations in London, Kent, Birmingham and Manchester.
+In the decade 1928-38, brothers William and Reginald Rootes, made prosperous by their very successful motor car distribution and servicing business, were keen to enter manufacturing for closer control of the products they were selling.
+With the financial support of Prudential Assurance, the two brothers bought many well-known British motor manufacturers—including Hillman, Humber, Singer, Sunbeam, Talbot, Commer and Karrier.
+At its height in 1960, Rootes Group had manufacturing plants in the Midlands at Coventry and Birmingham, in southern England at Acton, Luton and Dunstable, and a brand-new plant in the west of Scotland at Linwood.
+From its offices in Devonshire House on Piccadilly in central London, it controlled exports and international distribution for Rootes and other motor manufacturers, as well as its own local distribution and service operations in London, Kent, Birmingham and Manchester.
 There were assembly plants in nine countries outside the UK.

-Rootes Group was under-capitalised and unable to survive industrial relations problems and losses from the 1963 introduction of a new aluminium-engined small car, the Hillman Imp.
-By mutual agreement, from mid-1964, Rootes Motors was taken over in stages by Chrysler Corporation, which bought control from the Rootes family in 1967.
-By the end of 1978 the last of the various elements of Chrysler UK had been sold to Peugeot and Renault.
+Rootes Group was under-capitalised in its last years and unable to survive industrial relations problems at its facilities and losses from the 1963 introduction of a new aluminium-engined small car, the Hillman Imp.
+By mutual agreement, from mid-1964, Rootes Motors was taken over in stages by US auto company Chrysler; it acquired control from the Rootes family by 1967 and refashioned the group as Chrysler United Kingdom.
+By the end of 1978, the last of the various elements of Chrysler UK had been resold to French automotive group Peugeot SA, which itself subsequently merged with Chrysler to form Stellantis.

 History

 Dealer and distributor for other manufacturers

 Rootes was founded in Hawkhurst, Kent, in 1913 by William Rootes as a car sales agency independent from his father's Hawkhurst motor business.
 Rootes had moved his operations to Maidstone by 1914 and there he contracted to repair aero engines.
 In 1917 he formed Rootes Limited to buy the Maidstone branch of his father's motor business, founded by his father in 1897, to expand his aircraft engine repair business and the manufacture of aircraft parts.

 In 1919 the distribution of cars and commercial vehicles resumed and operations extended to London and other part of the country.
 As early as 1924 Rootes had become the largest truck and car distributor in the United Kingdom.
-They advertised that their showrooms in Devonshire House Piccadilly could supply new cars priced from £145 to £3,000 manufactured by Rolls-Royce, Daimler, Sunbeam, Austin, Hillman, Fiat or Clyno.
+They advertised that their showrooms in Devonshire House, Piccadilly could supply new cars priced from £145 to £3,000 manufactured by Rolls-Royce, Daimler, Sunbeam, Austin, Hillman, Fiat or Clyno.